hui-z/h-qrcode/README.md

 # Installation

-h-qrcode is on npm, you can install from npm, and use it with any bundler.
+h-qrcode is on npm, you can install it from npm, and use it with any bundler tool.

 ``` bash
 npm install --save h-qrcode